 The action program must be easily accessible to the personnel, for example, on the workplace’s intranet or some other place used for information purposes.

-The action program describes which areas of occupational safety need improving, and the related objectives and measures to ensure the health and safety of work.
+The action program describes which areas of safety need improving, and the related objectives and measures to ensure the health and safety of work.

 Occupational safety and health inspection